US consumers rattled by shutdown, roiling markets

 The government reopened Monday after the 35-day shutdown, the longest federal closure in U.S. history.
 The shutdown is expected to cause slight permanent harm to the economy — about $3 billion — according to a new government report.

-The January decline “is more the result of a temporary shock than a precursor to a significant slowdown in the coming months,” said Lynn Franco, the Conference Board’s senior director of economic indicators.
+The January decline in consumer confidence “is more the result of a temporary shock than a precursor to a significant slowdown in the coming months,” said Lynn Franco, the Conference Board’s senior director of economic indicators.
 He noted that “shock events” such as government shutdowns “tend to have sharp, but temporary, impacts on consumer confidence.”

 The U.S. economy is healthy.
 Economic growth clocked in at a brisk 3.4 percent annual pace from July through September after surging 4.2 percent in the second quarter.
 At 3.9 percent, the unemployment rate is near its lowest level in five decades.